 Tip: Active yeast quantities should be halved.
 For example, 2% fresh yeast is the equivalent of 1% Active dried yeast.
 See my yeast conversion table for more.

-If you are in a hurry you can add more yeast to speed up the rise and produce a higher risen loaf.
+If you are in a hurry, you can add more yeast to speed up the rise.
 But this is not the best solution in many circumstances.
 A slowly risen bread dough benefits from more fermentation activity and gluten development.
 The dough maturity this provides will often enable the bread to rise even higher!

 You can also become familiar with the height that the bread rises in your baking vessel (loaf pan/banneton).
 Once you repeat the same dough weights in your tin you’ll be able to tell how when the bread is risen just by looking at it.

 Placing bread dough in the refrigerator for its final rise is a popular choice for many bakers.
-The cool temperatures of most home fridges halts the action of the yeast and the enzymes that would supply it with sugars.
-Because of this, there is very little rising that occurs in the fridge, the process is otherwise known as retarding the dough.
+The cool temperatures of most home fridges halt the action of the yeast and the enzymes that would supply it with sugars.
+Because of this, there is very little rising that occurs in the fridge.
+The process is otherwise known as retarding the dough.

 For small rolls or baguettes retard right after shaping and proof them on the counter or a proofer until ready to bake.

-Loaves need time to rise in order to populate the gas in the dough.
+Loaves need time to rise to populate the gas in the dough.
 There are bread types, such as Campaillou, that mature during bulk fermentation and are then divided and baked right away -with no final rise.
-Flatbreads such as pitta bread or tortillas can be made without any proofing at all but tend to benefit from some time to rest before baking.
+Flatbreads such as pitta bread or tortillas can be made without proofing but benefit from some time to rest before baking.